joshua-mo-143/anachan/README.md

 - Add support for buttons/links (button clickthrough rate, clicking on links, etc)
 - Add more things that you can view (highest referrer link, etc)
 - expand metrics

+## Fun facts
+AnaChan is supposed to be shorthand for "Analytics Channel", but AnaChan is just easier to say.
+This repo was also originally called "legendary-analytics-machine", but that name is far too long.